OnroerendErfgoed/atramhasis/paper/paper.md

 Atramhasis was written to be a user-friendly open source SKOS editor.
-First and foremost, we wanted a system that adheres to the SKOS standard, yet is useable for users without knowledge of SKOS or RDF.
-For a typical user, it had to feel as if they were consulting a normal website, as opposed to a RDF vocabulary since the latter can feel rather daunting to non-technical users.
+First and foremost, we wanted a system that adheres to the SKOS standard, yet is useable for users without prior knowledge of SKOS or RDF.
+For a typical user, it had to feel as if they were consulting a normal website, as opposed to a RDF vocabulary, since the latter can feel rather daunting to non-technical users.
 This not only applies to users consulting the thesauri, but also to those editing them.
 Our thesaurus editors are not IT- or linked data specialists, but domain experts,